 In a world of online orders and deliveries, customers now frequently track their packages from the moment the order is entered to the moment it arrives on their doorstep or loading dock.
-Each brand will develop a way to communicate this process in order to keep their customers informed.
-Stages of delivery may include: Processing, Packaging, Shipping, En Route, and Arriving.
-But what, exactly does each phase mean?
+Each brand will develop a way to communicate the delivery process in order to keep their customers informed.
+Stages of delivery may include several key terms: processing, packaging, shipping, en route, and arriving.

 En route is a broad term that encompasses a large part of the last-mile delivery process.
-Some companies use it to mean that a customer’s vehicle is on the final leg of the journey and around the corner, while others show the ‘en route’ indicator simply when a package has entered their city.
+Some companies use it to mean that a customer’s delivery vehicle is on the final leg of the journey and around the corner, while others simply show the ‘en route’ indicator when a package first enters the city limits of the destination.
 En route could mean that a package is about to arrive or it may pass through several more carriers and checkpoints before arrival.

 Of course, not all brands use the same terminology.
 Some use a more colloquial way to say that a package is in the last-mile stage of delivery.

-For example ‘On the Way’ and ‘Out for Delivery’ are often used to indicate that a package is in the neighborhood and may arrive within the day.
-Papa John’s uses ‘Delivering’ to indicate that a pizza has left the restaurant and is on the road.
-Some brands separate ‘shipping’ (long distances) from ‘en route’ (local packages), however, some use the shipping term all the way to the customer’s door.
+For example, ‘on the way’ and ‘out for delivery’ are often used to indicate that a package is in the neighborhood and may arrive within the day.
+Papa John’s uses ‘delivering’ to indicate that a pizza has left the restaurant and is on the road.
+Some brands separate ‘shipping’ (long distances) from ‘en route’ (local packages), while some use ‘shipping’ to reflect the entire journey from origin to the customer’s door.

 When Does ‘En Route’ Start, and Where Does It End?